-Apart from items on display in Letchworth Museum, the archaeological archive is stored at the Museum Service Resource Centre in Hitchin.
+Apart from items on display in North Hertfordshire Museum, the archaeological archive is stored at the Museum Service Resource Centre in Hitchin.
 This includes the physical archives from excavations in the district between the 1920s and the present, the full documentary archive of the Baldock excavations 1968-1994, the partial documentary archive of pre-PPG16 excavations carried out by the NHDC Museum Service, the partial documentary archive from post-PPG16 excavations carried out by the NHDC field archaeology unit (disbanded 1994), all reports from the same, and all reports from independent archaeological units carrying out fieldwork in the district.
 There is also a small, fully indexed archaeology reference library for research purposes, which includes copies of all the publications listed in.
 The archive collection is not at present fully catalogued, but a process of cataloguing is in progress.

-Access to the Museum Service archaeological archive is by appointment only through the Archaeology and Outreach Officer (see above for contact details).
+Access to the Museum Service archaeological archive is by appointment only through the Museum Curator and Heritage Access Officer (see above for contact details).
 Due to limited supervisory resources the archive will only usually be available for consultation between 10 am and 12 pm, and 2 pm and 4 pm on Monday, Tuesday, Thursday and Friday.
-These times are also subject to the availability of the Archaeology and Outreach Officer for supervisory purposes.
+These times are also subject to the availability of the Museum Curator and Heritage Access Officer for supervisory purposes.

 The Museum Service can provide a photocopying service and a photographic service subject to the usual copyright regulations.
-SMR searches can also be carried out by the Archaeology and Outreach Officer.
+SMR searches can also be carried out by the Museum Curator and Heritage Access Officer.
 Prices for these services are listed below:

 A4 Xerox copy

 A3 Xerox copy

+£1 per sheet

 SMR A4 printout

-30p per sheet

-30p per sheet

-30p per sheet
+Colour photographic slide (mounted)

+£15 each

-Colour photographic slide (mounted) £3 each Colour/ BW photographic print £3 each
+Colour/ BW photographic print

+£15 each

-• Digital photograph (any format) £1 each (via e-mail)
+Digital photograph (any format) £5 each (via e-mail)